 About the Artwork

-Accuracy is important in realistic art, especially when it comes to capturing a person’s likeness in a portrait.
-I make accuracy a top priority, often making measurements within a half millimeter when drawing out my outline.
+Accuracy is important in realistic art, especially when capturing a person’s likeness in a portrait, so I make accuracy a top priority when creating the outline.
 The bulk of the work though is shading.
 Through experimentation I’ve learned to control multiple techniques to create different effects, but most of it involves building up the graphite slowly using many, many layers.
 While I like to do the majority of my work with my range of pencils, I’ll also employ the use of various blending tools.

 Contrast is key to creating an eye-catching piece of art, so I make sure to create dark shadows, bright highlights, and a wide variety of mid-range values.
 I try to create a high level of detail in the focal areas, but also like to create enough detail in less important areas to keep the viewer interested should their eyes decide to wonder around the piece.
 My goal is to both attract a person’s interest at first glance, and to keep their attention during further study.